Stonefish Rebecchi: Development

 Stonefish made a brief return in 2003 for his brother Toadie's wedding to Dee Bliss (Madeleine West).
 After Toadie accidentally drove the wedding car off a cliff and into the sea, Stonie helped to save his brother.
 In August 2007, Stonefish returned to Neighbours to "cause some trouble for little brother Toadie".
 Stonie came to stay with Toadie following marital problems.
 He was also battling a drug problem and when Toadie learned of this, he threw Stonie out.
 But Toadie's girlfriend Stephanie Scully (Carla Bonner) took pity on Stonie and allowed him to move back in.
 Engleman did not hesitate to return to the show upon learning that Stonie would be going through a "rocky time" in his life.
 He was pleased to play out such an interesting storyline for his character, saying "In some ways, I felt drama was missing from Stonie's storylines in the past.
 He was always just chasing girls or trying to get rich quick."

 In August 2015, it was confirmed that Engelman had reprised his role.
 The actor told Sarah Ellis of Inside Soap that he had thought about returning to the show after watching the Neighbours 30th: The Stars Reunite documentary.
 A few days later, his agent contacted him to say that Neighbours wanted him back as Stonie for a short stint.
 Stonie returned to Erinsborough on 9 September.
-He came to visit Toadie, who had recently suffered a fall that left him paralysed and confined to a wheelchair.
+He came to visit Toadie, who had recently suffered a fall that left him paralysed.
 Ellis observed, "Stonie's arrival comes just as the right time – and he proves to be exactly the tonic his brother needs."
 Lesley Baker (Angie) was pleased to be reunited with Engelman, saying that she wished they could have spent more time together, as he and Moloney are fun to work with.
 Engelman also said that if he were to return again, he wanted more focus on getting to know his family, as he believed it would be fun getting the whole clan back together.
 The character returned again on 4 May 2016, and appeared in December, where he shows Toadie a photo of a woman he believes to be Dee.